mewlist/Doinject/README.md

 Doinject is an asynchronous DI (Dependency Injection) framework for Unity.

 The concept of asynchronous DI containers is the starting point.
-Unity 2022 LTS / 2023.2 are supported.
+Unity 2022 LTS / Unity 6 are supported.

 ## Concepts

 ### Asynchronous DI Containers

+Typical DI containers perform a synchronous process when generating registered types.
+However, it cannot support the asynchronous instantiation function used in Unity or instance creation methods that require some kind of asynchronous processing.

-The framework supports the creation and release of asynchronous instances.
+By introducing Doinject, you can use a DI container that supports instance creation and release through asynchronous processing.
-This allows handling instances through the Addressables Asset Systems as well.
+This allows instance creation with asynchronous loading through Addressables Asset Systems, or instance creation based on information loaded from asynchronous IO.
-Moreover, you can delegate the creation of time-consuming instances to custom factories.
+It becomes possible to perform more flexible instance management with simple descriptions.
+By creating a custom factory, you can create instances that involve any asynchronous processing.

 ### Context Space Consistent with Unity's Lifecycle